Everyone knows that the kitchen is the heart of the home.

 To eliminate as many of the less important choices so that you can focus more of your time on the important ones.

-A long-standing company which has operated in the Sydney market for a number of years, particularly in your area, generally means they are reputable and have performed well.
+A long-standing company that has operated in the Sydney market for a number of years, particularly in your area, generally means they are reputable and have performed well.

 Check the license of the operator with the CTTT, (Fair Trade).
 A kitchen company must be licensed to carry out renovations.
 Ask whether to company offers Home Owners Warranty, (HOW), Insurance – note that this is an obligation to you.
 Be wary if a company uses split contracts as it invariably means they will not provide you with HOW insurance.